 # useradd bill # passwd bill

-This creates a user with home directory as
+This creates the user with Home directory as

 To create a user with a specific home directory use

 -d option.
-Make sure the home directory already exists before running this command.
+Make sure to create the base home directory using mkdir command before running command.

 # useradd -u 3210 bill # grep bill /etc/passwd bill:x:3210:3210::/home/bill:/bin/bash

 The UID can be seen in the '/etc/passwd' file as shown in the above output.